-I must get at least one email a day that asks me about the Stamp Marks inside their ring.
+I must get at least one email a day that asks me about the Stamp Marks (also called Hallmarks) inside their ring.

 Everyone wants to know what they mean?